ipspace/netlab/docs/plugins.md

 Plugins needed by a topology file are listed in the **plugin** top-level element, for example:

 ```
-plugin: [ ebgp.utils ]
+plugin: [ bgp.session ]

 module: [ ospf, bgp ]
 ```

 You can specify additional (system-wide) plugins in [system defaults](defaults.md) (**defaults.plugin**) or as a CLI parameter in **[netlab create](netlab/create.md)** or **[netlab up](netlab/up.md)** commands.

 Plugins can define their own _netlab_ attributes that you can use to configure plugin-provided functionality.
-For example, the [EBGP utilities](plugins/ebgp.utils.md) defines **bgp.password** attribute that can be used to enable MD5 authentication of EBGP sessions:
+For example, the [BGP sessions](plugins/bgp.session.md) plugin defines **bgp.password** attribute that can be used to enable MD5 authentication of EBGP sessions:

 ```
 ---
 provider: clab
 defaults.device: eos
 module: [ bgp ]
-plugin: [ ebgp.utils ]
+plugin: [ bgp.session ]

 nodes:
   r1: